Child and Youth Mental Health

 You may walk in to the Child and Youth Mental Health office, located at 302-2955 Jutland Road, on Tuesdays from 9-12, and Thursdays from 12 – 3.
 A professional will sit down with you and discuss your concerns in an appointment that lasts approximately 1 hour.
 They request that parents come alone for that first intake appointment.
 You do not need to make an appointment.
 If services are then recommended, they are covered by BC healthcare.
 Their phone number is 250-356-1123.

-Parent evening hosted at Quadra School on November 22, 2018 Click on link for free registration to the event.
-Tickets limited.
+Quadra School hosted an event on November 22, 2018 Click above for access to slides.

 https://www.understood.org/en/learning-attention-issues/child-learning-disabilities/add-adhd/the-difference-between-sensory-processing-issues-and-adhd – Information about the difference between ADHD, sensory processing disorder, and learning disorders.